Azure/terraform-azurerm-avm-ptn-avd-lza-insights/examples/default/README.md

 ### <a name="input_subscription_id"></a> [subscription\_id](#input\_subscription\_id)

-Description: The Azure subscription ID.
+Description: The subscription ID for the Azure account.

 Type: `string`